bbgdzxng1/interlace-detection-test-patterns/README.md

 ### MPEG Software Simulation Group's mpeg2encode

+This is the reference encoder produced by the MPEG Software Simulation Group.

 Clone is available at: https://github.com/mobinsheng/mpeg2enc

 MPEG-2 Encoder / Decoder, Version 1.2, July 19, 1996